 The West in particular is a little too focused on drugs for AIDS right now.
 Despite the fact that recent research makes it clear that people who are well treated are less likely to spread HIV to others, I think that approach of pushing out more and more drugs is being seen as something of a panacea.
 The places that have the best treatment programs in many cases don’t have meaningful drops in the spread of HIV, and that is because of risk compensation: People who wear seatbelts drive faster and people who wear sunblock probably are more likely to sit out on the beach all day.
 So while I’m happy to see anybody treated who we can possibly treat, we’re going off track if we think all we need to do is get drugs out to as many people as possible.

 The other thing I worry about is that there has been this very persistent backlash against candid conversations about the way that sexual behavior plays into the spread of HIV.
 That strikes me as a real disaster for the people who are living in places where the AIDS epidemic is worst.
 If it was hand shaking that gave you this virus, we would talk very candidly about how often you should shake someone’s hand and how many hands you should shake.
 But because of our inherently conflicted nature and feelings about sexual behavior more broadly, we seem to struggle to have conversations about the role between sexual behavior and disease uncluttered by moral imperatives or the fear of sounding moralistic.
 Having a basic scientific conversation about this seems to be awfully difficult.
-That has a problem in fighting the epidemic and there is every reason to believe that will continue to be a problem in the future.
+That has been a problem in fighting the epidemic and there is every reason to believe that will continue to be a problem in the future.